great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ![dbt Tutorial Overview](./dbt_tutorial/overview.png)

-Before we get started, let’s take a look at a high-level overview of how these tools will work together.
-First, notice that we are using Docker Compose, which allows us to run each of the tools/services below in separate Docker containers that can depend on and interact with each other.
-Containerizing our services is a best practice as it allows us to customize the environment for each service and replicate it on any other machine.
+Before you get started, take a look at a high-level overview of how these tools will work together.
+First, notice that you will be using Docker Compose, which allows you to run each of the tools/services below in separate Docker containers that can depend on and interact with each other.
+Containerizing your services is a best practice as it allows you to customize the environment for each service and replicate it on any other machine.

-As mentioned above, we have PostgreSQL to store our data, dbt to transform it, Great Expectations to run data quality tests, and Airflow to orchestrate that whole process.
-All of these tools are popular open-source tools that you are likely to find in the real world, but we encourage you to focus on the concepts rather than the specifics of these tools.
+As mentioned above, you will have PostgreSQL to store the data, dbt to transform it, Great Expectations to run data quality tests, and Airflow to orchestrate that whole process.
+All of these tools are popular open-source tools that you are likely to find in the real world, but you are encouraged to focus on the concepts rather than the specifics of these tools.

-Finally, to interact with our data, we will be using pgAdmin to query/view it (though you can use another database query tool if you want), the Great Expectations data docs to see our data quality results, Airflow to run our pipeline, and a CLI to interact with some of the services.
+Finally, to interact with our data, you will be using pgAdmin to query/view it (though you can use another database query tool if you want), the Great Expectations data docs to see our data quality results, Airflow to run our pipeline, and a CLI to interact with some of the services.

 ## Requirements

-In addition to the requirements below, we recommend using an IDE like VSCode to organize your project.
+In addition to the requirements below, it is recommended using an IDE like VSCode to organize your project.

 [Docker Desktop](https://www.docker.com/get-started/)
 [ssh-keygen](https://www.ssh.com/academy/ssh/keygen)